-Millersville University's 41st Conference on the Holocaust and Genocide theme is
+Millersville University’s 41st Conference on the Holocaust & Genocide

 In testimonies of survivors, the Holocaust is sometimes described as taking place in a realm akin to a different planet.
-As Jonathan Freeland wrote recently in his introduction to one Holocaust memoir, it was “a place where the usual laws of moral gravity did not apply; where evil was good, black was white, and night was day.”
-Therefore, the act of describing life on this foreign planet to those who have never experienced it is similar to translating from a foreign language.
-Like translators, authors of narratives focused on the Holocaust or genocide must carefully strategize how to convey a set of unfamiliar, often unthinkable concepts to their audiences.
+As Jonathan Freeland wrote recently, it was “a place where the usual laws of moral gravity did not apply; where evil was good, black was white, and night was day.”
+Therefore, the act of describing the Holocaust experience to subsequent generations resembles translating from a foreign language.

 Committee Members: